Hi, I’m Nicole. #WavingEmoji

 I’m a writer, travel blogger and digital consultant.

-I’m also a half marathoner, cold brew fanatic and strong believer in the healing power of yin yoga.
+I’m also a half marathoner, cold brew fanatic and strong believer in the healing power of yin yoga and sound therapy.

 Welcome to Yale Wanders, a travel blog dedicated to sharing adventures near & abroad.